 Given the importance of name cards, you will literally be giving them out to everyone you meet.
 What surprises many of my Western colleagues is that they will also be giving cards to people within the same company, and not only to clients and customers.

-It’s better to be prepared and bring excessive number of cards: there is no worse position to be then standing with a senior member of a client, awkwardly apologising for your lack of cards.
-To paraphrase Queen Victoria, they will certainly not be amused.
+It’s better to be prepared and bring excessive number of cards: there is no worse position to be in than standing with a senior member of a client, awkwardly apologising for your lack of cards.
+They would certainly not be amused.